STUDENTS who attended the MANDEVILLE HIGH discussion after school Feb 12, (CLICK HERE) for verifications of my statements that were challenged:

 "The Scientific Link Between Childhood Animal Abuse and Later Adult Crimes: Although a number of philosophers and theologians have speculated over the years that humans who torture animals become hardened and cruel in their attitude and dealings with other humans, there has been, until recently, no scientific basis for this speculation.
 Now, several social science studies support the notion that cruelty to animals can be a predictor of later violent crimes against humans.
 Thus, if one regards the view of animals as merely chattels as outmoded and the view of them as creatures deserving of legal rights as insupportable, one may be persuaded that human interests and animal interests converge in both the prevention of animal abuse and the punishment and treatment of animal abusers.
 Animals can help society to identify people at risk of committing further violent acts, and counseling such individuals while they are still relatively young can reduce the overall level of violence in society."
 (Livingston, Margit, "Desecrating the Ark: Animal Abuse and the Law's Role in Prevention" .
 Iowa Law Review, Vol. 87, No. 1, October 2001).

-"Nephesh”, throughout the Hebrew Old Testament, especially in Genesis, is used in exactly the same grammatical form for both animals and humans - "nephesh chayah", yet translated as "living soul" or "living creature" by tradition, (Gen 1:20, 21, 24, 2:7).
-It means a being that can think and feel – therefore experience joy or suffering.
+"Nephesh”, throughout the Hebrew Old Testament, especially in Genesis, is used in exactly the same grammatical form for both animals and humans - "nephesh chayah".
+Yet it is translated as "living soul" for humans, and as "living creature" for animals due to tradition, not due to grammar rules (Gen 1:20, 21, 24, 2:7).
+The concept means a being that can think and feel – therefore experience joy or suffering.
+Sadly, the "traditional" translation differences have hidden God's true biblical revelation about His nephesh animals and made it easier to people to misuse and abuse them.

 Human nephesh is unique (Gen 1:26-28; Gen 2:7) in that we can think and feel about God and so are responsible for our choices.
 We were created in God's image in a special way with a greater purpose.
-Animals were not designed to have the capacity to know God personally, so they cannot rebel against Him and are not accountable like humans.
-Therefore, instead of focusing on our rights as humans, the Good Shepherd expects us to focus on our responsibilities as humans to treat His creation and His creatures His Way (John 14:6).
+Animals were not designed to have the capacity to know God personally, so they cannot rebel against Him and are therefore not accountable to God like humans.
+Instead of focusing on our rights as humans, the Good Shepherd expects us to focus on our responsibilities as humans to treat His creation and His creatures His Way (John 14:6).

 * For related articles from others see: